 We impute no blame to the organizers, and we can’t read their minds.
 All of our focus is on the effects.

 4) So everyone should invite a token woman?

 That sounds terrible, doesn’t it?
 So let’s not.
-Instead, it’s better that we all make the effort to invite skilled women appropriate to the area and available to speak.
+As Anca Gheaus argues, there is no good reason to fear tokenizing.
+Besides, men get invited for reasons that are not reducible to the quality of their work either.
+What say we all make the effort to invite skilled women appropriate to the area and available to speak!

 5) How do you know the organizers of an all-male conference didn’t try?

 We don’t know what organizers of conferences have done or what they meant to do.
 We know the outcome, and that’s what we are concerned with.
 (See (3) above.)

 6) What if there aren’t any women specializing in the conference topic?
 So few women do some topics, they’re even more male-dominated than philosophy in general.